Damian-Zuk/proton2d/README.md

 Run the ```Win-Build-VS22``` script to generate solution files for <b>Microsoft Visual Studio 2022</b> via <b>Premake5</b>.

 ### Building The Game
 Run the ```Win-Build-Game``` script to build and copy the game executable and content from the project directory to a separate output build directory.
 You can choose a project by providing its name, the configuration of the build, and the target output directory.
 Default values can be modified inside the script.
-Proton does not currently support binary asset packing, all files from the `content` directory are copied directly to the output directory while running the script.
+Proton does not currently support binary asset packing, all files from the `content` directory will be copied directly to the output directory while running the script.

 ### Build Configurations
 There are three types of build configurations in Proton2D: